 It didn’t appear to affect the Blues as they put five goals past Wolves at Maine Road and then three more at Bramall Lane albeit in a 3-3 draw against Sheffield United .
 And at last they sat at the top of the table two points ahead of Leeds.
-A further 1-0 win at home to Huddersfield cemented them there and even a 3-0 defeat to Liverpool at Anfield couldn’t knock them from their perch, although Leeds were just 2 points behind with a game in hand.
+A further 1-0 win at home to Huddersfield cemented them there and even a 3-0 defeat to Liverpool at Anfield couldn’t knock them from their perch, although Leeds were just two points behind with a game in hand.
 With 12 matches left It was in City’s own hands now they just needed to keep on winning which they did, victorious in their next four games beating West Brom 2-1, Arsenal 2-0 and Chelsea 1-0 all at home added to a 2-1 win against Everton at Goodison Park.

 After a goalless draw against Newcastle City were three points clear at the top, with Derby and Leeds hot on their heels City had played 35 games, Derby 34 and Leeds 33.
 City then hit the destruction button losing 2-1 at home to Stoke where Lee scored City’s only goal and equalled Derek Kevan’s club record of 30 league goals in a season.
 Skipper Tony Book summed up City’s chances of winning the titke “There is no short cut left.
 We have got to win the lot to make absolutely sure of success”.
 Typically City were then defeated 2-0 at Southampton.